Orioles vs. Cardinals MLB Betting Odds, Trends & Prediction

 Orioles vs. Cardinals MLB Betting Trends

-The total has gone OVER in 10 of St. Louis’ last 11 games
+The total has gone OVER in 10 of Baltimore’s last 14 games against St. Louis

-The total has gone UNDER in 5 of St. Louis’ last 6 games played on a Monday when at home
+Over/Under has gone OVER in 11 of St. Louis’ last 12 games

-Over/Under has gone OVER in 10 of St. Louis’ last 11 games played in May
+The total has gone OVER in 5 of Baltimore’s last 7 games against an opponent in the National League

 Orioles vs. Cardinals MLB BETTING PREDICTION

 Take Baltimore.
-The Orioles are 21-9 in their last 30 games overall, are 11-3 in their last 14 road games and are 4-1 in their last five games against an opponent from the National League Central.
-On the other side, the Cardinals have dropped five out of their last seven home games.
+The Orioles are 11-4 in their last 15 games overall, are 7-3 in their last 10 interleague games and are 4-1 in their last five games against National League Central opponents.
+Even though the Cardinals have started to figure some things out of late, Lynn should provide the Orioles with plenty of opportunities to score big.